LuciferInLove/dynamic-sshmenu-aws/README.md

 # dynamic-sshmenu-aws

-Dynamically builds aws instances addresses selection sshmenu-style lists by tags.
+Dynamically creates a menu containing a list of AWS EC2 instances selected using tags.

 ## Overview